 2 sticks of celery, diced

-200ml red wine (enjoy the rest with dinner)
+200ml red wine (enjoy the rest with dinner, or leave out entirely if cooking for children)

 500ml lamb stock